Lazy22zz/UE5-RPG-Combat-Game/README.md

   ```
 - 9.1, memory leak, smart pointer\
   📦 Memory leak: When a program allocates memory but fails to release it, even though it’s no longer needed. \
   📦 Smart Pointer: using RAII (Resource Acquisition Is Initialization).
-That means memory is automatically released when the pointer goes out of scope.[you can think it has build-in new, delete functions in the references.]\
+That means memory is automatically released when the pointer goes out of scope.[You can think it has built-in new, delete functions in the references.]\

 - 10, `checkf()`\
   Purpose: The game crashes and generates a report when it is false.\